 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but will not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team may flex and change the plan depending on numerous frictions encountered en route.
 An adaptable, team-centred approach is required.

 All our expeditions are achievable by people with an active and healthy lifestyle.
-However, although this is a UK based expedition do not underestimate it, it will test you and at times you may be sore, tired, hungry and wet!
+However, although this is UK based, it is most definitely an expedition do not underestimate it, it will test you and at times you may be sore, tired, hungry and definitely wet!
+The team will wild-camp for the duration of the packrafting expedition and lunch will be packed lunches eaten en-route rather than in cafes.
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
-The biggest challenge will be carrying heavy rucksacks during the trekking phase and some long days and challenging whitewater on the river, although this can be portaged if required.
+The biggest challenge will be carrying heavy rucksacks during the portages, long days (up to 10 hours of activity) and challenging whitewater on the river, although this can be portaged if required.

-Each phase of this expedition is self-supported once the team is dropped off at Loch Leven and then once you collect your packrafts and resupply at Ben Lui so you will be required to carrying all your food, supplies and equipment for each section of the expedition.
+The expedition is self-supported once the team departs Tyndrum so you will be required to carrying all your food, supplies and equipment.
 Please factor this into your training and mentality and ensure that you train for the expedition and arrive fit and ready to go.

 You will be required to be fit enough for the following.

-Carry: 15 – 20 kg including own kit and equipment and a share of group kit and food.
+- Carry: approx. 17-21kg including own kit and equipment and a share of group kit and food.

-Packraft.
-Up to 30 km per day, mostly flat water but up to grade 3.
+- Packraft.
+Average 30 km per day, mostly flat water but up to grade 3.
 We’ll need to portage boats and backpacks around un-navigable sections which will depend on water levels.

-Climate: The Scottish Highlands in September can experience anything from balmy, sunny “Indian summers” to gales and rain.
-See ON EXPED for details.
+- Climate: The Scottish Highlands in spring can experience anything from balmy, sunny weather to gales and rain.
+Most likely will be something in between but you’ll need to be prepared for all eventualities and expect rain.

-Team members should have previous experience of multi-day or overnight hill-walking trips in the UK with experience of carrying all of their equipment and camping out.
-Those who do not have previous experience of this will be asked to commit to training and getting some experience prior to departure.
+Team members should ideally have previous experience of multi-day or overnight hill-walking trips in the UK with experience of carrying all of their equipment and camping out.
+Those who do not have previous experience of this will be asked to commit to thorough training prior to departure.
+Prior paddling experience is not required, but clients should not underestimate the physical challenge of a multi-day paddle.
+This is not a float trip!

 This is a one-way expedition and we anticipate most teammates will utilise some public transport to reach the start and end point.

 Train.
-The nearest train station to the start point in Glencoe is the Bridge of Orchy.
-There are currently 3 trains per day from Glasgow and there may be greater choice closer to departure as the current temporary timetables become less restricted.
+There is a train station in Tyndrum just a short walk from the team accommodation with train connections through Glasgow.
 For your departure, Perth is a major city with many trains per day back to Glasgow or other cities.
-Bridge of Orchy and Perth are also both stops on the Caledonian Sleeper services from London to Scotland.
+Perth and Glasgow are also both stops on the Caledonian Sleeper service from London to Scotland.

 Visas and Entry Requirements